LF-Engineering/darst/README.md

 - Run `DOCKER_USER=... ./dev-analytics-ui/setup.sh test` to deploy.
 You can delete via `./dev-analytics-api/delete.sh test`.
 Currently image is already built for `DOCKER_USER=lukaszgryglicki`.

+# dev-analytics-sortinghat-api deployment

+- Make sure that you have `dev-analytics-sortinghat-api` image built (see `dev-analytics-sortinghat-api image` section).
+Currently we're using image built outside of AWS: `lukaszgryglicki/dev-analytics-sortinghat-api`.
+- Run `DOCKER_USER=... ./dev-analytics-sortinghat-api/setup.sh test` to deploy.
+You can delete via `./dev-analytics-sortinghat-api/delete.sh test`.
+Currently image is already built for `DOCKER_USER=lukaszgryglicki`.

 # Merge Sorting Hat databases

 If you want to merge `dev` and `staging` sorting hat databases: